dashjoin/platform/README.md

 This feature is important when a table uses an artificial or non-descriptive primary key like a number or a UUID.
 By default, the system uses the key in the scenarios above, leading to unreadable and unintuitive displays.
 In this situation, the label can be changed to a template string with the template variable referencing other more descriptive record columns.
 For instance the table PERSON could define a label `${LAST_NAME}` or even `${LAST_NAME}, ${FIRST_NAME}` in order to display meaningful and user readable information rather than numbers or UUIDs.

+In case of an M:N relationship, the label can be shown depending on where the link is being displayed.
+I.e. the page for M looks at the M:N and will only display N, and N looking at M:N will see M (this works as intuitively expected).
+The syntax for labels that need dereferencing is to prepend '*'.
+To render a M:N you could use: {*M} {*N}
+where M and N are attributes (columns) in the relationship (table).

 Note that the user interface loads these template values in a lazy fashion whenever you visit a record page.

 #### Table Triggers